AOL Hometown

 AOL Hometown was a web hosting service offered by AOL.
 It offered 12 megabytes of server space for AOL subscribers to publish their own websites, and included a 10-step form-driven page creator called 1-2-3 Publish and a WYSIWYG online website builder called Easy Designer, neither of which required knowledge of HTML (AOLpress had been AOL's website builder before the introduction of AOL Hometown).
 In 2001, AOL Hometown estimatedly had 11 million websites and a new website was added to it every eight seconds.
 By 2002, AOL Hometown had grown to 14 million websites.
 It was shut down on 31 October 2008.

 Its shutdown led to the creation of Archive Team by Jason Scott who was angered by the shutdown.
 Then it, with the help of the Internet Archive and other activist websites, saved as much of GeoCities as possible when it became the next "critical part of online history" and "important outlet for personal expression on the Web" to be shut down with short notice in October 2009.

 History

 members.aol.com

-Before Hometown, AOL made 2 megs of webspace available for each user name, and had tools "Personal Publisher II" and "AOLPress".
+Before Hometown, AOL made 2 megabytes of webspace available for each user name, and had tools "Personal Publisher II" and "AOLPress".
 These webpages were then accessed in the members.aol.com or home.aol.com domains.
 Personal Publisher let users create webpages without knowing HTML; AOL discontinued Personal Publisher circa 2000.

 AOL members could also use the "MyPlace" keyword to upload HTML files they created themselves.